 You can snorkel the whole creek, which is approximately 200m wide.

 The easiest and most enjoyable way of exploring the site is to follow the underwater trail which has been installed along the northern shoreline of the bay.
-Comprising 5 buoys to which information panels are attached (you can hold onto the buoys if you need to rest), the trail allows you to discover various environments and species living in the bay.
+Comprised of 5 buoys to which information panels are attached (you can hold onto the buoys if you need to rest), the trail allows you to discover various environments and species living in the bay.
 The free access trail has a length of approximately 250 m.
 The trail is only opened and supervised during the summer months.
 You can rent a FM snorkel at the snorkel trail starting point, and enjoy a rather original guided tour.

-While Cerbère-Banyuls reserve is also well known for its populations of brown meagre and dusky groupers, you will have nevertheless few chances of encountering one on the trail.
+While Cerbère-Banyuls reserve is also well known for its populations of brown meagre and dusky groupers, you will have few chances of encountering one on the trail.
 The more experiences snorkelers can go further away from the beach and try their luck on the outside rock walls when the sea conditions are perfect.

 There are two restaurants on the beach.
 Cerbère municipal campsite and some holiday locations can be found south of the beach, less than 800m by foot from the spot.